When is the 2018 ASICS Greater Manchester Marathon?

-Runners who enter after this date but before the beginning of March will have their number posted 1st class but will not have any name printed on their race number.
+Runners who enter after this date but before the 13th March will have their number posted 1st class but will not have any name printed on their race number.

-Runners who have entered after the 14th March will need to collect their race numbers from the information centre on Friday 31st March between 16:00 and 20:00 or on Saturday 1st April, between 10:00 and 16:00.
-The information centre will be at a city centre location to be confirmed.
+Runners who enter after 13th March will need to collect their race numbers from the information centre on Friday 31st March between 16:00 and 20:00 or on Saturday 1st April, between 09:00 and 16:00.
+The information centre will be located at:

 There will be no race number collection on race day

 Can someone else pick up my number?

-Yes, you may authorise someone else to pick up your number at the race village on Saturday 1st April.
-They will need to bring their own original photo ID, a signed letter from you giving them permission, and your own original photo ID.
+Yes, you may authorise someone else to pick up your number at the First Street information centre detailed above.
+They will need to bring their own original photo ID, a signed letter from you giving them permission, and your (the runner's) own original photo ID.
 We will ask the person collecting the number to fill in a form stating they have collected the number with your permission.